LucioFurnari/Todo-List/README.md

 - Add multiples notes for each task.
 - Can filter task that are for this week or month.
 - Search the tasks for name.

-Future plans:
-- Filter each task for name or date.
-- Maybe add a home or inbox to see ALL todo.